microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaApplicationPolicy.md

 PS C:\>Add-EntraBetaApplicationPolicy -ObjectId <object id of application> -RefObjectId <object id of policy>
 ```

-This command adds an application policy.
+This command Adds an application policy.

 ## Parameters